Dual Credit and AP

-2. Submit a dual credit agreement form (this will be emailed to you after you fill out your application)
+3. Submit a dual credit agreement form. (this will be emailed to a parent after you fill out your application- watch your emails!!!)

-3. Be TSI Compliant (if a student needs to take the TSI, Monterey offers several opportunities) If you do not take the TSIA at Monterey, provide a copy of your scores to your counselor.
+4. Be TSIA Compliant. (if a student needs to take the TSI, Monterey offers several opportunities) If you do not take the TSIA at Monterey, provide a copy of your scores to your counselor.

 All of our career and technical education dual credit classes will be partnered with South Plains College.
-Students will not need to register for these classes until the end of the fall semester.
+Students will work with their teachers to register during the fall semester.

 Additionally, Monterey is partnered with The University of Texas in Austin for OnRamps dual enrollment opportunities.